From the previous chapters, we established a foundation for building a dashboard, answering the questions of:

-- When you have the data
+- You have clean data

-- When you have messy data (most common)
+- You have messy data (most common)

-- When you have no data
+- You have no data

 If you have the data this will be an easy step of the process.
 If the data is messy or it does not exist things will get much more challenging.